BeehiveHQ/beehive-ai/docs/core_concepts/invokables.md

 ## `BeehiveLangchainAgent`

 `BeehiveLangchainAgents` are similar to `BeehiveAgents`, except they use Langchain-native types internally.
-Note that you must `pip install "beehive[langchain]"` in order for this agent to work.

 Here are the additional fields supported by the `BeehiveLangchainAgent` class.